-Valley has the “Greyhound” as their mascot, and it decorates both sporting and athletic events in their area.
+Valley has the “Greyhound” as their mascot, and it decorates both sporting – athletic events in the area.

 The Valley Campus is on the Fayette- Kanawha County border along the Kanawha River in Smithers.
 This campus hosts the high-middle school and also the adjacent elementary school by the same name but under different leadership.
-Montgomery is the traditional shopping and medical center for the area.
-Montgomery General Hospital has long met health needs to the (UKV) Upper Kanawha Valley.
-Smithers and Gauley Bridge are other shopping areas in the VHS zone.
-Students here come to us from Montgomery, Smithers, Boomer, Alloy, Charleton Hgts, Falls View Gauley Bridge, Powellton, Deepwater, Adena Village, & Robson.
-These are a few of the major communities in Fayette County served by VHS.
+Across the river lies Montgomery, the traditional shopping and medical center for the area.
+Montgomery General Hospital has long met health needs to the entire (UKV) Upper Kanawha Valley.
+Smithers and Gauley Bridge are other communities and shopping areas in the VHS zone.
+Students here come to us from Montgomery, Smithers, Boomer, Alloy, Charleton Hgts, Falls View, Gauley Bridge, Powellton, Deepwater, Adena Village, & Robson.
+These are a few of the communities in Fayette County served by VHS.

 Industry and academics are the hallmark of this valley.
-The school is on the eastern edge of West Virginia’s largest metropolitan area and is 24 miles east of the state capitol complex in Charleston, West Virginia.
+The school is on the eastern edge of West Virginia’s largest metropolitan area and is 23 miles east of the state capitol complex in Charleston, West Virginia.
 The area is the most accessible school in the district to public transportation, and the Amtrak Station offers rail service nationwide and KRT commuter buses link to Charleston.
-Proximity to the Capital City allows students at Valley to potentially attend cultural and social events regularly.
+The largest airport in the state, Yeager Field, is easily accessible in nearby Charleston.
+Proximity to the Capital City allows students at Valley access to cultural and social events regularly.

 Valley Elementary is a Pre K- 5 school located on the Valley campus in Fayette County.
 This campus is shared with the adjacent high school.
 The enrollment is 343.